Age dissection of the vertical breathing motions in Gaia DR2: evidence for spiral driving: Introduction

-The Milky Way is a barred spiral galaxy \citep[e.g. see][]{Valle2005,Valle2008}.
+The Milky Way is a barred galaxy \citep{Weinberg1992} which also hosts spiral structure \citep[e.g.,][also see \citet{Valle2005,Valle2008}]{Gerhard2002}.
 The presence of large-scale, non-zero mean vertical motions of Solar Neighbourhood stars has been reported in various surveys, for example, using main-sequence stars in the Sloan Extension for Galactic Understanding and Exploration (SEGUE) survey \citep{Widrowetal2012}, F-type stars in the Large Sky Area Multi-Object Fibre Spectroscopic Telescope (LAMOST) survey \citep{Carlinetal2013}, and red clump stars in the Radial Velocity Experiment (RAVE) data \citep{Williamsetal2013}.
-These vertical motions display two distinct modes: one in which stars on either side of the mid-plane move coherently in the same direction along the perpendicular to the disc (bending modes) and the other in which stars move coherently in the opposite direction, thereby compressing towards the mid-plane or expanding away from it (breathing modes).
+These vertical motions display two distinct types: one in which stars on either side of the mid-plane move coherently in the same direction along the perpendicular to the disc (bending motion) and the other in which stars move coherently in the opposite direction, thereby compressing towards the mid-plane or expanding away from it (breathing motion).
 In addition, \citet{Widrowetal2012} reported evidence for wave-like north-south asymmetries in the number counts of stars in the Solar Neighbourhood, which were further explored by \citet{YannyGardner2013}.